Johns Hopkins University: Other teams

 Hopkins has notable Division III Athletic teams.
 JHU Men's Swimming won three consecutive NCAA Championships in 1977, 1978, and 1979.
 In 2009–2010, Hopkins won 8 Centennial Conference titles in Women's Cross Country, Women's Track & Field, Baseball, Men's and Women's Soccer, Football, and Men's and Women's Tennis.
 The Women's Cross Country team became the first women's team at Hopkins to achieve a #1 National ranking.
 In 2006–2007 teams won Centennial Conference titles in Baseball, Men's and Women's Soccer, Men's and Women's Tennis and Men's Basketball.
 Women's soccer won their Centennial Conference title for 7 consecutive years from 2005 to 2011.
 In the 2013–2014 school year, Hopkins earned 12 Centennial Conference titles, most notably from the cross country and track & field teams, which accounted for six.

 Hopkins has an acclaimed fencing team, which ranked in the top three Division III teams in the past few years and in both 2008 and 2007 defeated the University of North Carolina, a Division I team.
 In 2008, they defeated UNC and won the MACFA championship.

 The men's swimming team has ranked highly in NCAA Division III for the last 20 years, most recently placing second at DIII Nationals in 2008 and 2022.
 The water polo team was number one in Division III for several of the past years, playing a full schedule against Division I opponents.
-Hopkins also has a century-old rivalry with McDaniel College (formerly Western Maryland College), playing the Green Terrors 83 times in football since the first game in 1894.
-In 2009 the football team reached the quarterfinals of the NCAA Division III tournament, with three tournament appearances since 2005.
+Hopkins also has a century-old rivalry with McDaniel College, formerly Western Maryland College, playing the Green Terrors 83 times in football since the first game in 1894.
+In 2009, the football team reached the quarterfinals of the NCAA Division III tournament, with three tournament appearances since 2005.
 In 2008, the baseball team ranked second, losing in the final game of the DIII College World Series to Trinity College.

-The women's field hockey team has reached the NCAA semifinals for the last 4 seasons (2018, 2019, 2021, 2022 - the 2020 season was cancelled due to the COVID-19 pandemic) and has been the NCAA Division III National Championship runner-up the last 2 years (2021 and 2022) losing to Middlebury College both times.
+The women's field hockey team has reached the NCAA semifinals for the last four seasons (2018, 2019, 2021, and 2022); the 2020 season was cancelled due to the COVID-19 pandemic) and has been the NCAA Division III National Championship runner-up the last 2 years (2021 and 2022) losing to Middlebury College both times.

 In 2022, the women's soccer team won their first NCAA Division III Women's Soccer National Championship with a season record of 23-0-2.
 The 23 wins are the most in program history.
 The coaching staff were named the Region V coaching staff of the year.

 The Johns Hopkins squash team plays in the College Squash Association as a club team along with Division I and III varsity programs.
 In 2011–12 the squash team finished 30th in the ranking.

-Noted people
+Notable people

+As of October 2019, prominent Johns Hopkins faculty and alumni include 29 Nobel laureates, 23 Rhodes Scholars, a Fields Medalist, a President of the United States, and 2 heads of government of foreign countries.